xLeDocteurx/vue-avataaars/README.md

  - Easy to integrate with custom editor
  - Comes from [Avataaars](https://avataaars.com/)

-#### Roadmap to 0.0.x
+#### Roadmap to 0.1.0
 - Clothes graphics.

-#### Roadmap to 0.1.0
 - Feed the Avataaars component with a string or an email hash to procedurally generate an avatar.
-( Just like the way the gravatar API works )
+( Just like the way the gravatar robothash API works )

 #### Roadmap to 0.2.0
-- Fully customizable Avataaars editor.
+- Fully customizable avatar editor component.
-- Getting rid of Bootstrap Vue in the editor.
+- Getting rid of Bootstrap Vue in the editor component.

 #### Roadmap to 1.0.0
 - PNG export/generation